Thursday 10 October 2024

 A couple for bleak did show but I've got the coloured water to thank that they didn't ruin the day, ending up with over 60 fish in around 3 hours fishing.
 I stayed in the slack spot all the time only stopping for coffee breaks, lunch and occasionally looking behind me to see what weather was coming my way.
 Aside from the the odd light shower I pretty much got away with it in that respect.

-It was a surreal peaceful day, very few dog walkers braved the puddles, my turbo charged swan arrived to pester me only briefly, wagtails provided a touch of colour and on that note a kingfisher made just one solo flypast, unlike the chinooks which cross the river here quite often breaking the silence with style.
+It was a surreal peaceful day, very few dog walkers braved the puddles and like the previous trip no boats braved the high waters, my turbo charged swan arrived to pester me only briefly, wagtails provided a touch of colour and on that note a kingfisher made just one solo flypast, unlike the chinooks which cross the river here quite often breaking the silence with a thunderous style.

 I only packed up after things went slow following a cormorant surfacing in the swim, besides I was almost out of bait, the pint of maggots having done well over the two trips for over 100 fish - Is that too many?
-Of course not but it sure beats blanking on these high rivers.
+Of course not but it sure beats blanking on these high rivers, when everyone else is at home.

 Monday 2 September 2024